 Bias is also bidirectional.
-In other words, people will form opinions based on what they don't like or how much they have to lose rather than what makes them feel good or how much they have to gain.
+In other words, people form opinions based on what they don't like or how much they have to lose as often as what makes them feel good or how much they have to gain.

-But not everyone chooses to fight when backed into a corner.
-There's also a less used option, and that is to conform to the expectations dictated by the situation.
+But not everyone chooses to fight or flee.
+There's also the option of conforming to the expectations dictated by the situation.
 Conforming can diffuse the immediate external situation, but if one's internal viewpoint conflicts with the external cause, there will still be internal discontent.

 The ideal solution to the problem of cognitive dissonance is to recognize the truth of the situation and adapt so that there's no longer any conflict between one's views and the situation.
-But that's often easier said than done, especially when the opposing sides are convinced that it's the other side that doesn't recognize the truth.
+But that's often easier said than done, especially when the opposing sides are convinced the other side is wrong or doesn't recognize the truth.

-Worse yet, some people prefer reduce their dissonance by having it their way regardless of the truth, and if it's easier to get that with violence than with reason, then someone is likely to get hurt.
-Major wars have broken out over differences in ideologies and there's a lot of ideology embedded in monogamous tradition.TOP
+Worse yet, if it's easier or more profitable to eliminate the dissonance with violence than with reason, then someone is likely to get hurt.
+Major wars have broken out over differences in ideologies, and there's a lot of ideology embedded in monogamous tradition.TOP

 As mentioned on the Nature Versus Nurture page, the ancient Romans found that instituting monogamy produced bigger, better armies, and the evolution of Western civilization has been highly influenced by the Romans.

 The legacy of the Roman Empire includes the set of cultural values, religious beliefs, technological advancements, engineering and language.
 This legacy was passed on after the demise of the empire itself and continued to shape other civilizations, a process which continues to this day. - Wikipedia